austin-christian-university/apex-dev/scripts/python/README.md

-# ACU Apex Holistic GPA Scoring System - Python
+# ACU Blueprint Holistic GPA Scoring System - Python

-This directory contains the Python implementation of the ACU Apex Holistic GPA Scoring System.
+This directory contains the Python implementation of the ACU Blueprint Holistic GPA Scoring System.
 The system processes event submissions, applies business logic, and calculates holistic GPAs using a bell curve distribution.

 ## 🏗️ Architecture